siyoungpark18-oss/Tankobon/README.md

 # Tankobon. #

-Tankobon is a manga file manager.
+Tankobon is a Free & Open source manga file manager.
-It is local application that Free, Open Source, Cross-platform, made for personal computers.

 *Its sole purpose of existence is to make manga piracy easier.*

 ## Why Use Tankobon? ##

 *Tankobon’s Advantage lies in sheer speed and scale.*
-It can convert, re-organize, and combine **thousands of files in a matter of minutes to seconds.
-This is orders of magnitude faster than most browser based tools or applications.**
+It can convert, re-organize, and combine *thousands of files in a matter of minutes to seconds.
 -   *Tankobon does this by utilizing your local file system rather than requiring the user to upload files to an app or cloud.
 This is what allows the app to be entirely local.*

 ## Download ##